RandomLive/ui-load/README.md

 # ui-load
-Lazy loading js components for your application.
+ Loading js and CSS components for your application.

   - Library configurations
   - Loading the Component